Kevin Tubbs, founder of Hemp Plastic Company, sees bioplastics among the "green" protagonists of the near future.

 It has very unusual characteristics for a plant.
 It is really tough.
 And then industrial hemp, a cannabis variety that contains less than 0,3% of the psychoactive compound THC, works well as a raw material for bioplastics for other reasons as well: it grows well in most soils with little chemical fertilizer or pesticides.

 It grows rapidly, absorbing a lot of carbon from the atmosphere, from germination to harvest.
-That carbon is then transformed into the high cellulose content needed for bioplastic production, about 65 to 70% of hemp biomass.
+That carbon is then transformed into the high cellulose content needed for bioplastic production, approximately 65 to 70% of hemp biomass.

 In comparison, wood contains 40 percent cellulose, linen has 65-75 percent.